 The Polder Advantage can hold all the dishes a four-person household would use if cooking regularly, as well as odd-shaped items like baking pans, pie plates, and fragile wine glasses, while not taking up that much counter or vertical space.
 It drains effectively, works with a wide range of sink styles, and is stable, durable, and low maintenance.

 Counter real estate is hard to come by for many, so if you’re going to dedicate any of that precious space to what amounts to a holding area, it better be used efficiently.
 As far as footprint, the Polder Advantage, at 19 by 14 inches, fell pretty squarely in the middle of the pack, but among the best performers, it had the lowest profile (about 6 inches, along with the Rubbermaid Antimicrobial).
-We had to work harder to maneuver wet plates into the simplehuman Wire Frame (our previous runner-up, measuring 21 by 16.5 by 8.5 inches), and the Zojila Rohan (18 by 13.5 by 7.5 inches) since we have lower cabinets.
+We had to work harder to maneuver wet plates into the Simplehuman Wire Frame (our previous runner-up, measuring 21 by 16½ by 8½ inches), and the Zojila Rohan (18 by 13½ by 7½ inches) because we have lower cabinets.

 For durability—which for metal racks mostly involves rust, though weak or broken joints or deformation are also possibilities—I relied on the reviewers to assess how the rack handled frequent use over a longer period.
-There are a few complaints of rust, but that’s actually true of all metal racks.
-Design expert Yvonne Lin explains that quality control is a problem for every manufacturer, especially since nearly all of these products are made in China: “The factories aren’t making very much money, so if they want to make a profit, they’re going to have to cut corners as much as they can.”
+A few complained of rust, but that’s actually true of all metal racks.
+Design expert Yvonne Lin explains that quality control is a problem for every manufacturer, especially because nearly all of these products are made in China: “The factories aren’t making very much money, so if they want to make a profit, they’re going to have to cut corners as much as they can.”
 The rust complaints about the Polder made up just a small fraction of total feedback; this was true of all the highly rated racks.

 There were also complaints about standing water leading to mold and gunk buildup, but they were few—and a few, we suspect, were the result of putting the rack on top of the drain tray (which messes up the angle) instead of placing the tray where it’s intended to sit, right above the feet.